 - Set up a Family Living Partnership (FLP) with your heirs and transfer your property title to the FLP

-Any one of these options has both advantages and disadvantages, both of which can be better understood by talking to a professional estate planner or real estate tax and law specialist.
+Each of these options has advantages and disadvantages, which can be better understood by talking to a professional estate planner or real estate tax and law specialist.

 Putting Property into an LLC or Other Corporate Entity

 If your property is income-generating, holding its title in an LLC may shield you from liabilities and have tax-benefits.
-The former will become especially important if you are renting out the property to either commercial or residential tenants.
-If a property is held in an LLC or Corporation, your personal assets will be protected should a tenant or guest get hurt on the property and take legal action against you.
-This type of property-ownership can also simplify the process and costs of transferring the property.
-However both options require you to invest time and money to set up and maintain the business entity and you’ll need to consider whether the investment is worth the reward.
+The former is especially important if you are renting out the property.
+If a property is held in an LLC or Corporation, your personal assets will be protected should a tenant or guest get hurt on the premises and take legal action against you.
+This type of property ownership can also simplify the process and costs of transferring the property.
+However, both options require you to invest time and money to set up and maintain the business entity.
+You’ll have to consider if the rewards justify this extra investment.